 We oppose public funding of charter schools and school vouchers.

 Public Higher Education must be affordable.

-We support funding for pre-kindergarten, vocational education, basic skills education, life skills education and smaller class sizes.
+We support funding for Head Start, pre-kindergarten, vocational education, basic skills education, life skills education and smaller class sizes.

 Washington State Legislature: Honor the State Constitution mandate to fully fund K-12 education as stated by the Washington Supreme Court McCleary decision.